-While EHRs make sharing patient information easier, there is a concern about data security and privacy.
+While EHRs make sharing patient information easier, there are concerns about data security and privacy.
 Sometimes, patient data can end up in the wrong hands, and patients might have limited control over their information once it’s in the system.
 Teaching hospitals, for research purposes, may need permission to use this data.
 One challenge with EHRs is that not everyone has internet access, and not all patients are comfortable with technology.
 Faverio (2022) reported that only about 75% of people aged 65 and older use the internet, leaving a quarter of the older population unable to use apps like My HealtheVet.
+This highlights an issue with digital literacy and accessibility in healthcare, particularly for seniors, who may need additional digital health tools to manage their care.

 Struggling to meet your deadline?